 A recipient of multiple teaching awards, including Distinguished Professor of the Year honors, Dr. Agle teaches courses in business ethics and strategic leadership, and he has taught in Brazil, China, Britain, the Czech Republic, and Slovakia.
 His teaching brought the University of Pittsburgh the distinction of being the #2 ranked executive MBA program in the world in business ethics by Business Week.
 In the undergraduate area, Dr. Agle created the Certificate Program in Leadership and Ethics, the world’s first integrated undergraduate specialty in ethical leadership in business.
 He has provided board training, executive level seminars, and top executive consulting to organizations including Alcoa, Ceska Sporitelna, Federated Investors, Giant Eagle, Mellon Financial, Michael Baker, St. Clair Hospital, US Steel, U.S. Marine Corps, and Wabtec.
 He has also served as an expert witness on business ethics.
 In 2005 he was honored by the Pittsburgh Business Times with their Fast Tracker award as one of the young people making significant contributions to his/her profession and community.
 His community involvement included service with the Woodlands Foundation, Boy Scouts, and as Bishop of the Cranberry Ward of the Church of Jesus Christ of Latter-Day Saints.

 Dr. Agle received a Ph.D. in Business Management from the University of Washington and a B.S. in Information Management from BYU.
 Prior to his academic career, he worked for Seattle First National Bank and IBM.
-His current writing projects include the books “Research Companion to Behavioral Ethics in Organizations: Constructs and Measures” and “Business Ethics: A Field Guide.”
+In 2014 he published the book “Research Companion to Behavioral Ethics in Organizations: Constructs and Measures.”
+He is currently writing “Business Ethics: A Field Guide.”

 - PhD, Organization & Environment, University of Washington, 1993